apache/couchdb/src/ctrace/README.md

   - httpd
   - internal trigger (replication or compaction jobs)
 - Start new child span when you cross layer boundaries
-- Start new child span when you cross node bounadary
+- Start new child span when you cross node boundary
 - Extend `<app>_httpd_handlers:handler_info/1` as needed to
   have operation ids.
 (We as community might need to work on naming conventions)